The answer to “what banks do rich people use?” is: it depends.

 What Do These Jurisdictions Have in Common?

-In many cases, these jurisdictions also have an established a history of private banking and wealth management (e.g. Liechtenstein and Switzerland).
+In many cases, these jurisdictions also have an established history of private banking and wealth management (e.g. Liechtenstein and Switzerland).
 In other instances, they have rapidly expanded their capabilities in recent years to serve private banking and wealth management clients (e.g. Singapore and the United Arab Emirates).

 Frequently Asked Questions